srenatus/vagrant-wordpress/README.markdown

 # Vagrant Box to Showcase Wordpress Deployment

-## Install Vagrant and Provision Wordpress
+## Using Bundler, Berkshelf and Vagrant to Provision Wordpress

-Install Vagrant first (see [http://vagrantup.com](http://vagrantup.com)).
-Tested on OSX 10.8 with Virtualbox 4.2.1.
+Tested on Debian GNU/Linux with VirtualBox 4.1.18.
 Just enter

-	vagrant up
+	bundle exec vagrant up

 in your console.
-This will start the download of the vagrant box from Opscode (if you not already have it) and immediately provisions a LAMP stack with Wordpress ready to use :-)
+This will get all dependencies (as stated in `Gemfile`, i.e. [Vagrant](http://www.vagrantup.com) and [Berkshelf](http://www.berkshelf.com)) and start the download of the vagrant box from Opscode (if you not already have it) and immediately provisions a LAMP stack with Wordpress ready to use :-)

 ## Use the local Wordpress Deployment